 If you are relying on your mobile phone, check available coverage with your service provider.
 Mobile coverage is limited in the area, due to both topography and the sparse population.

 If you are going off road, walking or hiking, take appropriate equipment, make preparations.
 Always tell someone where you are going, try not to hike alone, sign the national park log books and have an emergency kit with you.
 As well as the obvious map, compass and plenty of water, carry plenty of clothing layers and waterproofs.

-Special Discount Offer applies to adult and child tickets for Tasmanian residents travelling between 1 June and 31 August 2018.
+Special Discount Offer applies to adult and child tickets travelling between 1 June and 30 September 2019.
 Use offer code published on promotional channel to book by phone or online.
-Not available with any other offer.
+Not available in conjunction with any other offer.